Hardware Flavor Definitions

 - Ensure

-references exist in device-type definitions - Nova properties are automatically derived from device-type resource class specifications
+resource_classreferences exist in device-type definitions - Nova properties are automatically derived from device-type resource class specifications

 - Multiple flavors can reference the same resource class with different trait filters